fmbot-discord/docs/docs/faq.md

 ## Commands are showing the wrong songs

 Please check your last.fm profile to see if it matches the command output.
-We get our data from last.fm and if something is wrong with the data its almost always on their end.
+We get our data from Last.fm and if something is wrong with the data its almost always on their end.

 ## Help!
 Everything is broken even though the bot is still online..

-Most likely the Last.FM API is having issues, this happens every now and then.
+Most likely the Last.fm API is having issues, this happens every now and then.
 Please be patient and/or join our server for updates.

 ## The bot is offline